-When the former Barcelona star arrived on the scene as a teenager there were massive expectations that the winger could one day step up in the Catalonia club’s first team and potentially fill the void left by Lionel Messi.
+When the former Barcelona star arrived on the scene as a teenager, there were massive expectations that the winger could one day step up in the Catalonia club’s first team and potentially fill the void left by Lionel Messi.
 However, his career hasn’t exactly played out as many would have hoped, as he endured disappointing spells at both Middlesbrough and Aston Villa before landing at Wolves.
-Therefore, he wasn’t able to become one of the best playmakers in the world.
+Therefore, he would not qualify as one of the best playmakers in the world.

-His stay in the Black Country has been the best period of his career, and his pace remains a factor that all opposing defenders are wary of when coming up against the Spanish star.
+His stay in the Black Country has been the most productive period in his career, and his pace remains a factor that all opposing defenders are wary of when coming up against the Spanish star.

-According to Opta, the winger reached a peak speed of 36.6km in the Premier League last term, but his final ball remains a weak part of his game.
-Despite his shortcoming, Traore regularly reaches speeds of up to 23 km/h in the Premier League with Wolves.
+According to Opta, the winger reached a peak speed of 37.8 km in the Premier League last season, but his final ball remains a weak part of his game.
+Despite his shortcomings, Traore regularly reached speeds of up to 23 km/h in the Premier League with Wolves.

-It could be argued that there are few more important traits that a footballer can posses in the modern form of football than speed.
-No matter of the position on the pitch, speed can be utilised.
-Whether that is finding space away from opposing defenders, getting the ball up the field quickly or moving fast to cover off possible passing lines of attacking players.
+It could be argued that there are few more important traits that a footballer can possess in the modern form of soccer than speed.
+No matter the position on the pitch, speed can be utilized, whether that is finding space away from opposing defenders, getting the ball up the field quickly, or moving fast to cover off possible passing lines of attacking players.

-However, an indicator to United’s reliance on his pace was evident in Ronaldo’s goal against Arsenal in the club’s 3-1 Champions League second leg win in April 2019.
-While Ronaldo’s days of hitting a massive speed such as 40 km/h are behind him, he remains of the biggest stars we have ever seen.
+However, an indicator of United’s reliance on his pace was evident in Ronaldo’s goal against Arsenal in the club’s 3-1 Champions League second-leg win in April 2019.
+While Ronaldo’s days of hitting a massive speed, such as 40 km/h, are behind him, he remains one of the biggest stars we have ever seen.